The Beatles, the Las Vegas Strip, the Navy Blue Blazer.

 Kanye summed up the feeling of summer with a simple line.
-Of course you don’t have to live in Chicago to know the sweet sensations of summer.
+Of course you don’t have to live in Chicago to know the sweet sensations of summer style.
 Surely, it’s a time for shorts, boat shoes and loafers on the regular.
 Also don’t forget the vibrant colors, fun prints, and light weight fabrics like chambray and linen to put in steady rotation.

 Remember to keep things simple in summer.
 You can try this dressed down look that will have you feeling the “ahhh!” all summer long.

 White jeans, a braided belt paired with tan Sperry boat shoes exudes a maritime vibe.
-A light-weight chambray fabric will help to keep you cool.
+A light-weight chambray fabric dress shirt will help to keep you cool.
 Next you can throw on aviators and a striped nato strapped watch because it’s summer after all.
 Finally, finish the simple in summer look off with a sliver of white pocket square for that subtle attention to detail that really makes all the difference.
 Alternatively, you could swap the leather braided belt for a navy, red striped canvas or nylon braided belt for an extra pop of color.